When the Lights Go Out

 People don’t like to think about the creepy crawlers that prowl the house or the yard when they're not watching.
-However pests that are most active under cover of darkness, can do their share of damage and are tough to detect and eradicate.
-From biting insects hiding in your bedroom to outdoor creatures that chomp on your precious plants, here are the most common nocturnal pests.
+Pests that are most active under cover of darkness can do their share of damage, and are particularly tough to detect and eradicate because of the schedules they keep.
+The next time you’re taking out the trash late at night or hear unusual sounds in the walls, be on your guard for these nocturnal nuisances.

 Perhaps the most dreaded nighttime pest of them all, bed bugs are sneaky little bloodsuckers.
 They hide in nooks and crannies are almost undetectable to the untrained eye.
-According to a 2018 National Pest Management Association survey, more than 50% of people reach out to pest control professionals after noticing bites on their bodies.
-Once bites appear, however, it’s likely there’s a full-blown infestation.
+According to a 2018 National Pest Management Association survey, more than 50 percent of people reach out to pest control professionals after noticing bites on their bodies.
+Once bites appear, however, it’s likely there’s already a full-blown infestation.

 While not all moth species are active at night, many do prefer the cover of darkness.
-Some moths are friendly garden companions that act as pollinators, but others wreak havoc indoors by contaminating food products and munching on clothing.
+Some of these nocturnal insects are friendly garden companions that act as pollinators, but others wreak havoc indoors by contaminating food products and munching on clothing.
 Avoid a moth infestation in your pantry by properly sealing food containers and cleaning cupboards regularly.

 These nasty critters tend to hide during the day and emerge at night.
 Once the sun goes down, cockroaches come out to scavenge for food.
 If you think there's no reason to worry about an insect you won't cross paths with during the day, think again.
 While cockroaches aren’t bloodsuckers like bed bugs, they leave behind excrement that poses a health risk.
 Cockroach feces can also trigger asthma and allergies.
-People who spot cockroaches in the daytime should call a pest control professional immediately, as it’s a possible sign of a serious infestation.
+If you spot cockroaches during the day it may be a sign of a serious infestation—it’s best to call a pest control professional immediately.

 Earwigs are another nocturnal nuisance that can be controlled using traps.
 They can damage garden plants like lettuce and even bite humans when disturbed.
 They’re attracted to moisture, so if you want to avoid an accidental run-in with one of these pincered creatures, shake off towels and seat cushions before drying off after a swim or sitting down to eat.